 According to a study released in the journal JAMA Internal Medicine.
 Over a 25 year span, researchers studied the pot practices of 3,400 Americans.
 The more weed they smoked, the worse they performed on memory tests.
 This is a polite way of saying that pot can cause brain damage, especially in teenagers and young adults who’s brains are not fully developed.

-Smoking Weed is Harmful to the Lungs
+Harmful to the Lungs

 According to reports from the American Lung Association, many of the same irritants, toxins and carcinogens found in tobacco are present in the smoke created by marijuana combustion.
 While pot smoke damages the cell lining of the lungs, which can lead to chronic bronchitis, it can also effect the immune system, making it harder for a person’s body to fight off infection and other diseases.